carrliitos/smartParkingAssistant/README.md

 # Smart Parking Assistant Arduino Project
 > Benzon Carlitos Salazar

-This project is for my COMPUTER ORGANIZATION AND SYSTEM PROGRAMMING class in the 2020 fall term.
+This project is for my Computer Organization and System Programming class in the 2020 fall term.

 ## About